 Shine Hausen (Voiced by Reina Kaihara)

-The Second Original Generation takes the innuendo further, with a teased Almost Kiss that ends with both girls looking like they had an orgasm.
+The Second Original Generation takes the innuendo further, with a teased Almost Kiss that ends with both girls looking distinctly breathless and surrounded by roses and Love Bubbles.
 As one commentator on Youtube put it:

 "You know, if Banpresto keeps topping themselves like this, by 4th OG, they won't have anywhere to go but just straight-up lesbian sex".

-Took a Level in Badass: Before, she had no fighting experience, thus becoming a Distressed Damsel and quite possibly Damsel Scrappy.
-Cue Original Generation 2, she gets a customized Fairlion and starts taking to the frontlines.
-Part of this, though, stems from the fact the customization for the paired Fairlions is a system allowing the pilot of one unit (Latooni) to remotely control the other unit.
+Took a Level in Badass: In her debut, she had no fighting experience, thus becoming a Distressed Damsel and quite possibly a Damsel Scrappy, depending on the viewer.
+Cue Original Generation 2 - she gets a custom machine that takes advantage of her clairvoyance via the W-INK System and starts taking to the front lines.
+Part of this, though, stems from the fact the W-INK System allowing the pilot of one unit (Latooni) to remotely control the other unit.

-Actually, Shine's quite capable of piloting by herself.
-In The Inspector, she fought against Ouka in the Rapiecage with the GEIM System activated and survived long enough to reach its operational limit.
-In the Second Original Generation, she's thrown in La Gias without Latooni, and fought there just fine.
+Though by the later parts of the story, Shine's quite capable of piloting by herself.
+In The Inspectors, she fights against Ouka in the Rapiecage with the GEIM System activated and survives long enough to reach its operational limit.
+In the Second Original Generation, she's thrown into La Gias without Latooni, and fights there just fine.

-One of the stars of Original Generation Gaiden.
-Just a Hot BloodedOrdinary High School Student from the city district of Asakusa, he receives frequent telepathic messages from a being calling itself "Roar".
-When his younger sister Shouko's attacked by the invading Shura, Kouta gets desperate to protect her, until Roar gives him instructions to transform into his armor, becoming "Fighter Roar".
-While this doesn't seem to be enough to repel the Shura, his grandfather Kisaburou unveils the machine he's been hiding and repairing for years: Roar's Compatible Kaiser.
-Kouta goes to pilot it and fends off the Shura.
-Just when he thought he won't be using that power anymore, he manages to escape the ODE Incident, only to see Shouko get nabbed away by Folka Albark, forcing him to go on the run after his newfound rival, get in the Compatible Kaiser and save his sister.
-He manages to join the Kurogane crew along the way and learn more about their operations, eventually befriending Folka who just defected from the Shura.Unfortunately, Kouta didn't expect Shouko to wind up becoming a victim of Duminuss' brainwashing (but really, it was the Dark Brain's doing), wearing the "Emi Armor" and piloting the G Thundergate, the companion craft to the Compatible Kaiser.
-Out for Roar's blood, it takes large amounts of I Know You Are In There Somewhere Fight to break control over Shouko, thereby rendering her as the Henshin Heroine "Fighter Emi" and face Roar's nemesis Dark Brain.Kouta winds up reappearing in continuity in the Endless Frontier EXCEED spin-off sequel.
-However, he's placed in a supporting battle assist role.
-In the EXCEED drama CD that occurs prior to the game, Einst Alfimi is kidnapped by amoeba-like creatures and Axel Almer with Kouta dives head-on to save her.
-They instead wind up being transported to the Endless Frontier, with Kouta meeting them later, surprised at Axel's shift in personality and the appearance of Aschen Brodel, mistaking her as Lamia.
-Regardless, they manage to return to their world once the misadventure ended, but for the sake of not confusing everyone, Kouta decides to keep the majority of this detour to himself (and Axel).But getting back to the real world doesn't equate rest for Kouta, as the Earth is now under siege by the Ruina and the Guests, with the Gaia Sabers making things complicated.
+A newcomer for Original Generation Gaiden, Kouta Azuma is just a Hot-BloodedOrdinary High-School Student from the city district of Asakusa, who receives frequent telepathic messages from a being calling itself "Roar".
+When his younger sister Shouko's attacked by the invading Shura, Kouta becomes desperate to protect her, until Roar gives him instructions to transform into his armor, becoming "Fighter Roar".
+While this doesn't seem to be enough to repel the Shura, his grandfather Kisaburou Azuma unveils the machine he's been hiding and repairing for years: Roar's Compatible Kaiser.
+Kouta goes to pilot it and fends off the attackers.
+Just when he believes he won't be using that power anymore, he manages to escape the ODE Incident, only to see Shouko get nabbed away by Folka Albark, forcing him to go on the run after his newfound rival, get in the Compatible Kaiser and save his sister.
+He manages to join the Kurogane crew along the way and learn more about their operations, even making peace with Folka, who recently defected from the Shura.Unfortunately, Kouta doesn't expect Shouko to wind up becoming a victim of Duminuss and its brainwashing, wearing the "Emi Armor" and piloting the G-Thundergate, the companion craft to the Compatible Kaiser.
+Out for Roar's blood, it takes large amounts of I Know You Are In There Somewhere Fight to break control over Shouko, thereby rendering her as the Henshin Heroine "Fighter Emi" and face Roar's nemesis Dark Brain.Kouta winds up reappearing in continuity via the Endless Frontier EXCEEDSpin-Off sequel.
+In the drama CD that occurs prior to the game, he's transported to the Endless Frontier, with Kouta meeting Axel Almer later, surprised at his shift in personality and the appearance of Aschen Brodel, mistaking her as Lamia.
+Regardless, they manage to return to their world once the misadventure ends, but for the sake of not confusing everyone, Kouta decides to keep the majority of this detour to himself (and Axel).But getting back to the real world doesn't equate rest for Kouta, as the Earth is now under siege by the Ruina, with the Gaia Sabers making things complicated.
 Kouta rejoins the Steel Dragon Battle Group and heads back to Asakusa City to retrieve the Compatible Kaiser, only to find delinquent Michiru Hanaten waiting to challenge him in front of his home.
-Even more surprising, Michiru has developed a crush on Shouko.
-He had no time to worry, as the [[spoiler: Guests began laying siege on Asakusa City.
-With Michiru's assistasnce in the G Bankaran, Kouta recovers the Compatible Kaiser and eventually goes on full force in helping the Steel Dragon Battle Group until the end of the Sealing War.Tropes associated with Kouta:
+He had no time to worry, as extraterrestrials begin laying siege on Asakusa City.
+With Michiru's assistance, Kouta recovers the Compatible Kaiser and eventually goes on full force in helping the Steel Dragon Battle Group until the end of the Sealing War.Tropes associated with Kouta:

-Shout Out: Doubles as Expy.
-Original Generations version of Compatible Kaiser is practically the Gravion in appearance and attacks; by Original Generation Gaiden, the G Compatible Kaiser's tailored to be the Sol Gravion.
+Shout-Out: Doubles as Expy - in Original Generations, the Compatible Kaiser is practically the Gravion in appearance and attacks; by Original Generation Gaiden, the G Compatible Kaiser's essentially the Sol Gravion.
 This is because Masami Obari created, designed and directed Gravion, and was tasked by Banpresto to give the Kaiser a new look for the series.